NOPEname/nn_ray/README.md

   -> entities hit by this ray are now marked with tag "nnray_hit"

+  -> the entity running the function is tagged with "nnray_source"

   -> tag "nnray_head" indicates that the entity's head was hit
     (only makes sense for player-like shaped entities)